 The Microbiome and Epigenetics

-There are some health news feeds I like to regularly visit to keep up on what is going on, and I have taken to posting some of those on a single page at http://biomedx.com/wire/newsfeeds.html
+There are some health news feeds I like to regularly visit to keep up on what is going on.
+So much science, so little time.

-Every few days there seems to be some great material there.
+Always something interesting to read.
 Stop by and check it out.

 Meanwhile, make sure you stop by live and in person to our next workshop.

-Wild good fun will be had by all – if people show up.
+Wild good fun will be had by all.